George Papadoolous' Wife Announces Divorce

-George Papadoolous’ Wife Announces Divorce On Twitter: ‘Used Me and Abused Me’
+George Papadopolous’ Wife Announces Divorce On Twitter: ‘Used Me and Abused Me’ (UPDATED)

 Former President Donald Trump campaign aid George Papadopoulos’s wife Simona Mangiante announced Monday night on Twitter, in now-deleted tweets, that the formerly married couple are splitting.

-Note: UPDATE — 3/10, 4:58 pm ET: So apparently they’re not divorcing after all?